oxBinaryBrain/Netherum/README.md

 ### Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+### License
+This project is licensed under the MIT License - see the LICENSE file for details.

+### Acknowledgments
+Nethereum - for providing the .NET integration library for Ethereum Infura - for providing the Ethereum infrastructure and APIs